janlammertyn/pseudonyms/making_pseudonyms.md

 3.  hashing

 Counter and RNG pseudonyms can be made before the actual data collection.
-Hashing pseudonyms can be made from the moment some data is collected about the participants.
+Hashing pseudonyms can be made from the moment some data about the participants is available.

 # Counter pseudonyms